JUB-Yoush/home/src/routes/blog/ft-w24.md

 ---
 title: "My Favorite Things w24"
-date: "2024-02-24"
+date: "2024-02-25"
-wip: "true"
+wip: "false"
 ---

 # My Favorite things from the last 3 months
 Cool things I played or saw or used or checked out,

-Any medium, any experince.
+Any medium, any experience.

-As long as it's a noun it can qualify.

 And these are NOT in any sorted order.